krakend/krakend-documentation/authorization/revoking-tokens.md

 ## Storing blocked tokens using the bloom filter
 KrakenD integrates the [bloom filter](https://github.com/devopsfaith/bloomfilter) component that allows you to store in an optimized way tokens to revoke on the subsequent requests.

-When you enable the bloom filter, it inspects the payload of incoming JWT tokens to check if any of the configured fields in `TokenKeys` contains a blocked value.
+When you enable the bloom filter, it inspects the payload of incoming JWT tokens to check if any of the configured fields in `token_keys` contains a blocked value.
 And if a blocked is found, access is not permitted.

 The bloom filter component brings the following functionalities: